Faecalibacterium: Genetics

 Faecalibacterium prausnitzii has a genome 2,868,932 bp long and has a GC-content of 56.9%.
 The bacterium has been found to have 2,707 coding sequences, including 77 RNAs encoding genes.
 128 metabolic pathways have been reconstructed, as well as 27 protein complexes and 64 tRNAs.
 Phylogenetically, the strains of F. prausnitzii compose phylogroups I and II.
-Most of the new isolates of this species isolated by M. Tanweer Khan belong to phylogroup II.
+Most of the new isolates of this species isolated by Muhammad Tanweer Khan belong to phylogroup II.
 A protein produced by this bacterium has been linked to anti-inflammatory effects.

+Faecalibacterium prausnitzii in laboratory conditions

+Faecalibacterium prausnitzii is strictly anaerobic, and accordingly difficult to culture in the laboratory.
+However, with due attention to the requisite conditions and media, it is possible to culture the species in vitro.
+The rich medium YCFA is very suitable for the growth of this bacterium in anaerobic conditions.
+Another media suitable for the growth of F. prausnitzii is YBHI.
+Any liquid media or agar plates should be pretreated beforehand for 24 hours in an anaerobic chamber, to ensure they are completely anaerobic.